cashubtc/nuts/CTF-numeric.md

 ## Combinatorial Markets

-Numeric conditions can participate in [NUT-29][29] combinatorial markets.
+Numeric conditions can participate in [NUT-CTF-split-merge][CTF-split-merge] combinatorial markets.
 The `parent_collection_id` and `collateral` fields work the same way as for enum conditions.
 For example, a user could split election tokens into numeric BTC price sub-conditions.

 ## Error Codes